haohe/xpe_doc/manual/jwt.md

-<h2>XPE JSON Web Token Specification</h2>
+<h2>eXtensible JSON Web Token Specification</h2>

 <h3>Introduction</h3>

-<p>XPE JSON Web Token (XJWT) is a simple and reliable cross domain SSO solution based on the popular JSON Web Token (JWT) approach.
+<p>eXtensible JSON Web Token (XJWT) is a simple and reliable cross domain SSO solution based on the popular JSON Web Token (JWT) approach.
 However, it is not compatiable with the JWT defined in RFC 7519.
   </p>

   <h3>The overall structure of XJWT </h3>